Skip navigation

 Considerations about Third-Party Cookies

-Whilst Communisis Limited takes all reasonable precautions to make sure that other organisations, who it deals with have good security practices, Communisis Limited is not responsible for the privacy practices of other organisations, whose websites may be linked to its services or whose contact details it may provide on the website.
-Communisis Limited is not responsible for the Privacy Policies of social media or other Third-Party providers with whom it has pages or accounts.
+Whilst Communisis Brand Deployment takes all reasonable precautions to make sure that other organisations, who it deals with have good security practices, Communisis Brand Deployment is not responsible for the privacy practices of other organisations, whose websites may be linked to its services or whose contact details it may provide on the website.
+Communisis Brand Deployment is not responsible for the Privacy Policies of social media or other Third-Party providers with whom it has pages or accounts.

 Social Media Plugin